KSP-KOS/KOS/doc/source/commands/files.rst

         **COPY, RENAME and DELETE are now deprecated**

-        Previously you could use the aformentioned commands to manipulate files.
+        Previously you could use the aforementioned commands to manipulate files.
         Currently using them will result in a deprecation message being shown.
         After subdirectories were introduced in kOS 1.0 it was necessary to add more flexible commands that could deal with both files and directories.